hgaburton/exasp/README.md

 Perform exact or Trotterised EXASP time propagation for a Hubbard lattice.
 9. `twolevel_ibm.py`:
-Perform quantum circuit simulation for EXASP time propagation for a two-level model Hamiltonian using noiseless statevector simulations, noisy simulations, or on real quantum hardware
+Perform quantum circuit simulation for EXASP time propagation for a two-level model Hamiltonian using noiseless statevector simulations, noisy simulations, or on real quantum hardware.
 11. `hubbard_dimer_ibm.py`:
-Perform quantum circuit simulation for EXASP time propagation for the Hubbard dimer using noiseless statevector simulations, noisy simulations, or on real quantum hardware
+Perform quantum circuit simulation for EXASP time propagation for the Hubbard dimer using noiseless statevector simulations, noisy simulations, or on real quantum hardware.

 Running the script with the `--help` command line argument will show the options available.
 Example command line arguments and reference output files are availabe in `./examples/'.